redhat-openstack/website/source/community/get-involved.html.md

 If you see something which you'd like to improve in RDO, there is a good chance that the best place to make that happen is in [the OpenStack project](http://www.openstack.org).

+The Puppet modules used in packstack are on [Github](https://github.com/packstack) and packstack itself is on [Stackforge](https://github.com/stackforge/packstack).

 Feel free to contribute any packaging and integration patches via [our contributor mailing list](//www.redhat.com/mailman/listinfo/rdo-list), [fork us on GitHub](//github.com/redhat-openstack), or propose improvements to OpenStack on [the upstream Launchpad page](//launchpad.net/openstack).

 </div>